OPTIMIZATION

 In fact, it can contribute to everything from eczema to psoriasis to acne .
 One explanation may be because the gut is the location for a lot of the immune system and gut microbes can impact the immune system, McHugh adds.
 For example, a 2020 study published in the journal Pathogens found a significant association between changes in the gut microbiome and psoriasis.

-Evidence also suggests that certain foods are connected to acne, with studies pinpointing specific metabolic pathways that may be responsible for changing the gut microbiome and leading to breakouts.
+Evidence also suggests that certain foods are connected to acne development, with studies pinpointing specific metabolic pathways that may be responsible for changing the gut microbiome and leading to breakouts.
 The skin-gut connection even goes so far as both systems sharing some functionality, explains McHugh.
 The inner lining of the gut and outer surface of skin are both covered in what are called epithelial cells.
 And both the gut and the skin have their own unique microbiome.

 While the skin acts as a line of defense against the external environment and keeps invaders from getting into the body, the gut is a defense system against anything you may ingest, deciding what gets absorbed and what doesn’t.
 “Both have high cellular turnover to inhibit unwanted bugs from binding to skin and the gut,” McHugh says.
 So, a balanced skin microbiome is key.